 Pulsed/Steady Determines if the alarm output will be steady or pulse on for 1 second and off for one second.

-Activate Chime Determines if the zone will activate the chime feature (See Section 3.4 "[] Commands, [] [4] Door Chime ON/OFF").
+Activate Chime Determines if the zone will activate the Chime feature (see Section 3.4 "[] Commands, [] [4] Door Chime ON/OFF").

-Bypass Enable Determines if the zone can be manually bypassed (See Section 3.4 "[★] Commands, [★] [1] - Zone Bypass").
+Bypass Enable Determines if the zone can be manually bypassed (see Section 3.4 "/] Commands, [][1]-Zone Bypass").

-Force Arm Enable Determines if the system can be armed with the zone violated.
-At the end of exit delay, if this type of zone is violated, it will be ignored by the panel.
-Once the zone is secured it will be added back into the system.
+Force-arm Enable Determines if the system can be armed with the zone violated.
+At the end of Exit Delay, if this type of zone is violated, arming will be cancelled.